-JJ’s Tavern – Located near the golf course, this tavern is known for their famous BBQ and wood-fire pizzas, as well as a large selection of beer and cocktails.
+JJ’s Tavern – Located near the golf course, this tavern is known for its famous BBQ and wood-fired pizzas, as well as a large selection of beer and cocktails.

 Mamma’s Italiano – This restaurant has the perfect, cozy atmosphere you need after a long day out on the slopes.
-They have a large menu of Italian favorite such as pizza and ravioli.
+They have a large menu of Italian favorites such as pizza and ravioli.

 Toast & Co. – Perfect place for an indulgent breakfast before you set off on your adventures for the day.
 Also features an outdoor patio.

 Jan – Yappy Hour – Bring your furry friend to Downhill Dukes to enjoy drink specials and free dog treats!

 Jul – Acoustic Glow – A rotating list of acoustic performers who put on a live show around the Fire Glow sculpture in Center village.

 Jul- Bikes, Brews & Tunes – Spend your summer Fridays enjoying a group scenic bike ride, live music, and plenty of beer in Eagles Landing.